antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day2.md

  The GenomeBrowser has a tremendous number of parameters that can be set.
  * Scroll down to the lower half of the page.

- A form shows quite some parameter fields.
+ A grey Tracks settings form shows quite some parameter fields.
 These provide additional optional annotations and settings for the GenomeBrowser.
 A useful annotation is provided by the NIH epigenome roadmap that annotates the genome with chromatin modification data, which is based on methylation and acetylation patterns of the genome.
 This annotation, however, is only provided on another Human Genome build.
  * In the **Adjustable settings** form change the **GenomeBuild** to **HG19** (note that other builds as well as mouse data is available also).
 Click **redraw**
  * Several annotations that were available for HG18 are not available for HG19.
 Find the **Refseq(R2)** option and switch the setting on to obtain gene annotation for this genome build.
 Click **redraw**.